permamodel/Snow_BMI_Fortran/README.md

-This is a simple snow model with BMI (Basic Modeling Interface).
+This is a simple snow model with BMI ([Basic Modeling Interface](https://bmi-spec.readthedocs.io/en/latest/) of [CSDMS](https://csdms.colorado.edu/wiki/Main_Page)) in Fortran cooperatively-developed by **Kang Wang** (University of Colorado Boulder), **Ross Brown** (Environment Canada), and **Bruce Brasnett** (Canadian Meteorological Centre).

-1. The core snow model is developed by **Ross Brown**, Environment Canada
-1. BMI and some code changes are made by **Kang Wang**, University of Colorado Boulder

 It's an empirical algorithm to melt snow according to the surface temperature and increase snow depth according to the precipitation that has fallen since the last analysis time.

 **If you are using this code, PLEASE CITE:**

 > *Brown, R.D., B. Brasnett and D. Robinson.
 2003.
 Gridded North American monthly snow depth and snow water equivalent for GCM evaluation.
 Atmosphere-Ocean.
-41:1-14.*
+41:1-14.* [Goto publication website] (https://www.tandfonline.com/doi/abs/10.3137/ao.410101)

 The inputs [**Daily**] are